FunkyFr3sh/petool/README.md

 Note: the `CALL` macro is also available for `NASM` and `GNU as` under the name `@CALL`

 ### Detour
-The `DETOUR` macro redirects all calls to an exiting function to your own replacement function.
+The `DETOUR` macro redirects all calls to an existing function to your own replacement function.
 It does also clear (INT3) the original function.

 Note: For functions using the watcom register calling convention you will need